metalabharvard/mlml.io/content/projects/networks-43-natures-58-invasive-spirits.md

 ---
-title: 'Networks + Natures: Invasive Spirits'
+title: Networks + Natures
+subtitle: Invasive Spirits
 intro: Combining Matthew Battles's work on feral and invasive species in the city with designer and graduate researcher Keith Hartwig's practice in brewing, placemaking, and beer production, Invasive Spirits takes a multisensory approach to urbanism—using our noses & palates as well as eyes & analytic minds—to produce knowledge that's fun, flavorful, & transformative.
 start: "2018-01-01"
 end: "2018-01-01"